chadphillippi-maker/Chad_Phillippi/README.md

 Passionate about building apps that solve real-world problems, blending technology with empathy, and all types of writing projects.
-Open to collaborations on healthcare tech, AI solutions, and creative projects (Ghost Writing, AI Optimization, AI Consulting, Public Speaking, Documentation).
+Open to collaborations on HR or healthcare tech, AI solutions (AI Optimization, AI Consulting), and creative projects (Ghost Writing, Public Speaking, and Documentation).

 Connect with me: LinkedIn - https://www.linkedin.com/in/chad-phillippi/ | Email: chad.phillippi@icloud.com